Distance measure: Comoving distance

 The comoving distance should be calculated using the value of z that would pertain if neither the object nor we had a peculiar velocity.

-Together with the scale factor it gives the proper distance at the time:
+Together with the scale factor it gives the proper distance of the object when the light we see now was emitted by the it, and set off on its journey to us:

 Proper distance

 Proper distance roughly corresponds to where a distant object would be at a specific moment of cosmological time, which can change over time due to the expansion of the universe.
 Comoving distance factors out the expansion of the universe, which gives a distance that does not change in time due to the expansion of space (though this may change due to other, local factors, such as the motion of a galaxy within a cluster); the comoving distance is the proper distance at the present time.

 Transverse comoving distance

 Two comoving objects at constant redshift $z$ that are separated by an angle $\delta\theta$ on the sky are said to have the distance $\delta\theta d_M(z)$, where the transverse comoving distance $d_M$ is defined appropriately.